 If a student who is an eligible recipient of FSA Title IV grant or loan funds withdraws from academic study after beginning attendance in scheduled credits, EGSC is required to determine the amount of Title IV grant or loan assistance earned by the student.
 If the amount disbursed to the student is greater than the amount the student earned, the amount of unearned funds must be returned.
-If the amount disbursed to the student is less than the amount the student earned, and for which the student is otherwise eligible, he or she is eligible to receive a Post-withdrawal disbursement of the earned aid that was not received.
+If the amount disbursed to the student is otherwise eligible, he or she is eligible to receive a Post-withdrawal disbursement of the earned aid that was not received.
 If a student does not receive all of the FSA Title IV funds during their attendance period, the student may be due a post-withdrawal disbursement.
 EGSC must get permission before disbursement can be made if the disbursement is from any of the eligible Federal Direct Loan program fund sources.
 The student has the right to decline part of or all of the loan funds to keep from incurring additional debt.
 EGSC may use all or a portion of the student's post withdrawal disbursement of grant funds to pay for tuition, fees, and room and board.